Hutt Valley: Human settlement

 Some early Māori nations (iwi) of the region were Ngāi Tara, Muaūpoko, Rangitāne, Ngāti Apa ki te Rā Tō and Ngāti Ira.
 These iwi descended from the sons of Whātonga, Taraika and Tautoki-ihu-nui-a-Whātonga, who migrated through the lower North Island with some descendants settling in the Hutt Valley.
 The name Heretaunga is often applied to the Hutt Valley from the name of the 'house of Whātonga at Nukutaurua village (pā)'.

-In 1846 there was fighting between Māori tribes and the Government, known as the Hutt Valley Campaign.
+In 1846 there was fighting between Māori tribes and the British, known as the Hutt Valley Campaign.

 The Hutt River also has the name Te Awa Kairangi, and was a major arterial route for Māori.
 There was a trail linking Wellington Harbour and the Wairarapa over the Remutaka Range and through Pākuratahi river.
 Before the 1855 Wairarapa earthquake large Māori boats (waka) could travel as far Pākuratahi river, and European ships could also go up the valley 'almost' to Silverstream.

 The lower valley contains the city of Lower Hutt, administered by Hutt City Council, while the adjacent, larger but less populous city of Upper Hutt has its centre on the smaller plain above the Taita Gorge.
 The valley forms a major dormitory suburban area for Wellington, and is a location for manufacturing and heavy industry, educational and recreational facilities, and the region's motor camps.

 Petone, on the Wellington Harbour shoreline, was proposed as the initial site for the settlement of Wellington by the New Zealand Company.
 However, as the chosen site was soon seen to be prone to river flooding, early settlement was relocated to Wellington.
 A small settlement remained at the Petone site as the whole valley was believed to be well suited as farm land.

 Almost the whole valley was clearfelled and converted to pasture or market gardens before the urbanisation of the 20th century.
 A small remnant of the early podocarp forest is preserved in Barton's Bush in Upper Hutt.